Please feel free to download our Ofsted reports below:

 - that 85% of parents felt that teachers supported their child’s learning;

 - that 83% of parents considered their child was happy at School; and

 - Founded by Plymouth College of Art in 2013 the School is located in an award-winning building, The Red House, designed by renowned architects Feilden Clegg Bradley Studios, specialists in arts and education.

 - A wide range of community groups have shared The Red House since it opened, including Plymouth & Devon Racial Equality Council, Street Factory CIC, Plymouth Dance Development Agency.

-- The Red House won the RIBA South West Award and British Construction Industry Judges Special Award in 2016, as well as being shortlisted for international prizes including Architects Journal 100 Building of the Year, World Architecture Festival award and Building Magazine Project of the Year.
+- The School is located in the Red House which won the RIBA South West Award and British Construction Industry Judges Special Award in 2016, as well as being shortlisted for international prizes including Architects Journal 100 Building of the Year, World Architecture Festival award and Building Magazine Project of the Year.